Phoenix STS Logo

 How the statement should be used

-The finished statement should explain responsibilities, consultation, training, incident reporting, risk assessment review, contractor controls, emergency arrangements and how safety information is communicated to staff.
-It should also link to local policies and procedures rather than contradicting them.
-If the centre has separate fire safety, evacuation, infection control, manual handling or lone-working procedures, the safety statement should show how those arrangements fit together.
+It should also link to your local policies rather than contradict them.
+If the centre has separate fire safety, evacuation, infection control, manual handling or lone-working procedures, the statement should show how they fit together.

 Healthcare-specific hazards that should not be missed